 Louder Than Hell - Jon Weiderhorn and Katherine Turman

-- The 21 best rockumentaries to stream on Netflix and Prime
+- The best music documentaries on Netflix UK

 - More Than One Kind Of Monster: 16 Great Rock Films